AstroDogeDX/CVRX/README.md

 > ---
 > ⚠️ **Notice!**
 >
-> This software is in no way associated with or supported by ChilloutVR or AB Interactive.
+> This software is in no way associated with or officially supported by the ChilloutVR Team.
 >
 > ---